gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - **Roadmap Reprioritization**: Updated the project roadmap to prioritize API structure reorganization and SQLite-based data persistence.

 ## Recent Changes

+- **Implemented Markdown Formatting for LLM Interpretations**:
+  - Added the `markdown` library to requirements.txt for converting Markdown to HTML
+  - Modified the InterpretationService to convert Gemini's Markdown output to proper HTML
+  - Used the `markdown.markdown()` function with 'extra', 'nl2br', and 'sane_lists' extensions for comprehensive formatting
+  - Updated the interpretation.html template to use `interpretation_html` variable instead of `interpretation`
+  - Ensured proper application of Jinja2's `| safe` filter to render HTML correctly
+  - Improved the interpretation prompt to explicitly request structured Markdown with headings and lists
+  - Enhanced parsing of highlights and suggestions sections from the Markdown output
+  - Ensured proper threading with `run_in_threadpool` for the blocking Gemini API calls

 - **Fixed House System Mapping Incompatibility**:
   - Identified and fixed mismatched house system mappings between ChartVisualizationService and ReportService